mpc001/Visual_Speech_Recognition_for_Multiple_Languages/README.md

 - **Support of Benchmarks for Speech Recognition**

-    The repository provides state-of-the-art performance for speech recognition datasets.
+    Our models provide state-of-the-art performance for speech recognition datasets.

 - **Support of Extraction of Representations or Mouth Region Of Interest**

-    The repository directly supports extraction of speech representations or mouth region of interests (ROIs).
+    Our models directly support extraction of speech representations or mouth region of interests (ROIs).

 - **Support of Recognition of Your Own Videos**

-    The repository supports performing visual speech recognition for your own videos.
+    We provide support for performing visual speech recognition for your own videos.

 </details>